onestardao/WFGY/ProblemMap/Twin_Atlas/implementation-plan.md

 ---

-# 🧡 Section 15 · A vibe-coder-friendly summary
+# 🧡 Section 15 · A beginner-friendly summary

 If you want the fast builder version:

 ### Right now
-The project already looks like a real engine.
+The project already looks like a real engine stack.

 ### Next
-Make Bridge and runtime behave more like the engine they already describe.
+Finish the last missing runtime-facing and implementation-facing support pages.

 ### After that
-Use demo cases as hard targets and tighten the coupling loop.
+Make Bridge and runtime behave more like the engine they already describe.

 ### Long-term
 Keep deepening the structure, and only then push harder formalization.